deshwalmahesh/PHUDGE/metadata/OTHERS.md

-Here is list of all the LLM Evaluation methods I could find (till Nov, 2023) for LLM Evaluation **Order is random**
+Here is list of all the 75+ LLM Evaluation methods, github repos, tools, blogs I could find (till Nov, 2023) for LLM Evaluation

+**Order is random**
 #